Yoon Do-young: Brighton & Hove Albion

 On 21 March 2025, Daejeon Hana Citizen and Brighton & Hove Albion announced Yoon's transfer to Brighton.
 He signed a five-year contract from July 2025 to June 2030 with the Premier League club.

+Yoon was loaned to Eredivisie club Excelsior directly after joining Brighton.
+He played only six matches for Excelsior as a substitute without a start during the first half of the 2025–26 Eredivisie.
+He terminated his contract with Excelsior early, and spent the remainder of the season at Eerste Divisie club Dordrecht.

+On 5 July 2026, Yoon joined German 2.
+Bundesliga club 1.
+FC Magdeburg on a season-long loan for the 2026–27 season to continue his development with regular first-team football.

 International career

 As an under-17 international, Yoon represented South Korea at the 2023 AFC U-17 Asian Cup and the 2023 FIFA U-17 World Cup.
 He scored one left-footed goal and one right-footed goal against Afghanistan in a Group B match of the U-17 Asian Cup.
 While helping South Korea reach the U-17 Asian Cup final, he and Kim Myung-jun both had four goals and one assist each.
 The two players finished as the second top goalscorers of the tournament after losing 3–0 to Japan in the final.

 Style of play

 Yoon has been utilized as a right winger or attacking midfielder.
 He is a left-footed player and his dribbling and touch has been compared to Lee Kang-in in South Korea.
 Before the 2023 FIFA U-17 World Cup, FIFA selected him as one of five Asian talents, describing him as "a skilful dribbler who boasts the ability to contribute vital goals with his cultured left foot in a similar vein to Arjen Robben".
 By comparison, the assessments of his speed are not identical to each other.
 Jung Ji-hun, a journalist of FourFourTwo Korea, praised his speed, whereas himself and his international teammate Baek Ga-on did not.